Donate

 Dr Rajan Amin - Senior Fellow, Conservation Programmes, ZSL

-Dr Nic Masters - Head of Veterinary Services, The Living Collections, ZSL
+Dr Amanda Guthrie - Head of Wildlife Health Services, ZSL

 Wildlife Institute of India

-The bulk of your field exercises and teaching will occur in Sariska Tiger Reserve, an area 866km2 in size, located in Rajasthan.
+Sariska Tiger Reserve, an area 866km2 in size, is located in Rajasthan.
 The Park was declared a wildlife reserve in 1955 and then a tiger reserve in 1978.

 The Park also benefits from a wide range of ungulate, avian and predator species which allow a wide range of field techniques and opportunities for observations to be made during the course.
 You will also have the opportunity to witness human-wildlife interactions first hand, due to the many villages and temples located within the park.